Chongzhen Emperor: Early life

 Zhu Youjian was the fifth son of Zhu Changluo, the Taichang Emperor, and one of his low-ranking concubines, Lady Liu.
 When Zhu Youjian was four years old, his mother was executed by his father for reasons unknown and was buried secretly.
 Zhu Youjian was then adopted by his father's other concubines.
-He was first raised by Consort Kang, and after she adopted his eldest brother Zhu Youxiao, he was raised by Consort Zhuang.
+He was first raised by Consort Kang, and after she adopted his eldest brother Zhu Youjiao, he was raised by Consort Zhuang.